2011 Polaris Music Prize

-The 2011 edition of the Canadian Polaris Music Prize was presented on September 19, 2011 The winner was Arcade Fire, for the album The Suburbs.
+The 2011 edition of the Canadian Polaris Music Prize was presented on September 19, 2011 The winner was Arcade Fire, for the album The Suburbs, making it the only album to win a Grammy Award for Album of the Year.

 For the 2011 award, the prize was increased to $30,000 for the winning musician.

 Shortlist

 The prize's 10-album shortlist was announced on July 6.

 Longlist

 The prize's preliminary 40-album longlist was announced on June 16.